 The Spleen opens to the mouth and manifests in the lips.
 The mouth is part of the digestive system as through the mouth the food enters our body and is chewed down to prepare for digestion.
 A healthy Spleen will give a clear distinctive taste in the mouth while a deficient Spleen will manifest in a sticky taste if there is dampness, and a sweet taste if there is heat in the Spleen.
 (1)

-On a mental level the spleen governs the thought.
-Thus any mental processes such as thinking, concentrating, studying, and focusing are governed by the spleen.
+On a mental level the Spleen governs the thought.
+Thus any mental processes such as thinking, concentrating, studying, and focusing are governed by the Spleen.
 People with healthy Spleen are generally active, practical, and responsible, they study well and memorize efficiently.
 People with unhealthy spleens tend to have a “busy mind”, over think and manifest “stuck behavior”.
-When there is accumulated dampness in the spleen the thoughts take the quality of the dampness and become sticky, gluing, and oppressive.
+When there is accumulated dampness in the Spleen the thoughts take the quality of the dampness and become sticky and oppressive.

-If you feel that your "spleen" is in disharmony review the following materials to determine what pathology corresponds to your condition and learn some of Traditional Chinese Medicine's approaches with foods and acupressure - some of the purest treatment methods known.
+If you feel that your Spleen (your digestive system) is in disharmony review the following materials to determine what pathology corresponds to your condition and learn some of traditional Chinese medicine's healing approaches with foods and acupressure.

 (1) Maciocia, Giovanni (1989).
 The Foundations of Chinese Medicine.
 Nanjing: Harcourt Publishers Limited